 Revenue or income is the receipt of money or the inflow of economic benefits as a result of past events in operating the firm.
-How we define revenue in accounting has changed over the years as a result the development of conceptual frameworks and the growing importance of financial reporting.
-However the accounting for revenue has remained pretty much the same, even with the change in definition.
+How we define income in accounting has changed over the years as a result the development of conceptual frameworks and the growing importance of financial reporting.
+However the accounting entries for revenue has remained pretty much the same, even with the change in definition.

 A firm, say in the machinery rental business would record as income money it received for the renting out of its equipment to customers.
 Other firms may receive income from selling books, earning commissions or interest earned on money lent out.